mangena-dave/SampleJavaScriptTestFramework/README.md

 2) You will have to enter valid creds in the testData.json file to pass the 'valid' test.
 For privacy reasons, I did not leave mine in :)

-3) This example framework will only support Chrome at the moment.

 TO-DO: